campbell000/blog/content/articles/why-start-a-blog-in-2020.md

     <b><a href="https://en.wikipedia.org/wiki/Astroturfing" target="_blank">Astroturfing</a></b>
     <ul>
       <li>
-      It's criminally easy to pay a few hundred people to post reviews about your content, acting as real, unbiased customers, and have it appear like the general population is genuinely interested in your product. <b>Companies exploit websites like reddit and twitter using this technique all the time</b>
+      It's criminally easy to pay a few hundred people to post reviews about your content, acting as real, unbiased customers, and have it appear like the general population is genuinely interested in your product.
+Companies exploit websites like reddit and twitter to manufacture a positive consensus about a product <i>all the time</i>.
       </li>
     </ul>
   </li>